The euphonium is a german instrument designed in 1843 by Ferdinand Sommer when he developed a valved bugle with the range of a baritone. 1

 Brass (copper with zinc) and it might have a lacquer (layer) of gold, silver, or steel with some additional painted color on top of it.
 Material has no effect on sound but it does in price and durability.

 How to play – first lesson

-The euphonium is easy and fast to learn, because you don’t need to deal with the instrument having a lot of different pitches.
+The euphonium is easy and fast to learn because you don’t need to deal with the instrument has a lot of different pitches.
 Once you get comfortable with the way to hold it and embouchure, you can learn each note and then start with full songs.